 It's not easy to identify and define your target audience, and relying on pure intuition can be costly and frustrating if you find out you've been knocking on the wrong door for weeks or even months.
-This is where Similarweb PRO comes in handy for helping you base your decisions on reliable research and the existing experience of competitors in your field.
+This is where Similarweb comes in handy for helping you base your decisions on reliable research and the existing experience of competitors in your field.

 The Geography section includes the following traffic metrics:

 Traffic Share – how much traffic comes from each country out of the total desktop traffic reaching the site you're currently analyzing.

 Change Column – growth in desktop traffic compared to the previous month.
 This can indicate the recent activity of your competitors in these markets or growth in interests by the audience in that market.

 These statistics will show you where your competitors are getting their traffic from and how engaged these visitors are – indicating things like the quality of traffic reaching the site from each market.
 In the screenshot above, you can see an example for two markets, the UK and India, that send traffic to Amazon.com.
 While the traffic share in the UK is bigger, the engagement of users coming from India is better.

 By researching several competitors – direct and indirect – you can gather enough information to make a more accurate decision regarding new market expansions.
 You can understand the growth potential in that market, and how engaged that audience is with similar products or services like the ones you're offering.

 To learn more about Audience geography, check out our blog post, "How to Use Audience Geography to Up Your Marketing. "